 The free-standing MA in Museum Anthropology, offered jointly by the Columbia Department of Anthropology and the American Museum of Natural History, is a professional degree for those already employed in or interested in moving into the museum field.
 This program combines the strengths of a premier academic department of anthropology and an innovative department of museum anthropology whose collections and archives span the history and geographic range of the discipline.
 Students learn the practical skills entailed in working in museums and develop the strong theoretical perspective essential to those who use material culture to express ideas through visual display.
 The program prepares students to interpret ethnographic and archaeological collections to the general public, work in registration or collections management, and become scientific, educational, or research staff at various levels at facilities ranging from small local museums to larger institutions.

-Museums have increasingly become contested places in today’s global world.
+In recent years, museums all around the world have become deeply contested places.
 New approaches to practice in existing museums are being explored, and there are many ramifications pertaining to the formation of new museums in post-colonial settings.
 The study of museums connects to issues of heritage and repatriation and adds additional depth and complexity to the significance of objects.
 Students who complete the program will have had a unique opportunity to engage these issues within the frame of an intellectually stimulating anthropology program and in dialogue with museum professionals who have been exploring these questions in the creation of innovative public exhibits.

 The program consists of 30 points of course work, including three core courses and six points of internship.
 A thesis is also required.